Building a Euros sweepstake website with 11ty

 Service worker

-The service worker file runs in the browser separately to the main app.
-It can hand network requests, manage the cache and do all sorts of things I haven't really used yet.
+It can handle network requests, manage the cache and do all sorts of things I haven't dug into yet.

-It also means I found this trickier to work.
 I ended up using an example service worker from Google to fulfill the requirements of a PWA.

 What I ended up with

-A website that does the job.
 It's far from perfect but it's an improvement on the last sweepstake website I made.
-I just need to improve it in time for the World Cup in 2026 in North America!
+I just need to improve it in time for the 2026 World Cup in North America!